 EXHIBITION DATES: Saturday 6 – Saturday 27 November 2021

 CURATORS: Tim and Louise Olsen

 Valerie Froggett graduated in Painting in 1961 from NAS (then East Sydney Technical College), where two of her most influential teachers were John Passmore and Godfrey Mellor.
-Valerie and John Olsen met in 1960 when he taught at East Sydney Tech briefly.
+She met John Olsen in 1960 when he taught at East Sydney Tech briefly.
 They married in 1962 and in 1967 founded The Bakery Art School in Paddington in an old bakery building where they both taught classes.

-Mum met Dad after he had just returned from Spain, so around 1960, and they reunited in 1961.
+Mum met Dad after he had just returned from Spain around 1960.
 She was one of the great painters of her generation who gave her life to her family.
 Mum was devoid of ego; she painted purely out of her love of art and the creative process.

 She was a serious artist, working every day, no ‘Sunday painter’.
 Mum always had a studio and she and Dad would engage in lengthy conversations concerning art, poetry and literature, all of which propagated their creative output.
 It was a deep intellectual and emotional connection.